 There are a number of pretty coastal towns here that many would pass by on the drive to Granada but it’s well worth a visit to sample the local fruits, explore the history of this area and relax on the beach.
 Here the beaches are divided into small unspoilt sheltered coves.
 It’s mostly black sand or pebble with little oasis of grassland, shrubs and trees dotted around.

-*RELATED article – The essential guide to the Costa Tropical
+*RELATED guide – The essential guide to the Costa Tropical

 You are also within easy reach of the Sierra Nevada, a rugged mountain range.
 It’s the highest in Europe after the Alps and is perfect for skiing, snowboarding, hiking and mountain biking.
 The proximity to the mountains gives this area its own micro climate and the average December temperature here is 13°c.